TiaMcDowell/TombOfAnnihilationNotes/docs/Deities & Entities/Abara.md

 - [[Ras Nsi]]

 To become Abara, you take a trial in the [[Temple of Ubtao]].
 If you pass, Ubtao offers you the position of Abara.
 Alisandra and [[Artus Cimber]] both took the trial, but Artus rejected it and took the [[Ring of Winter]] instead.

+Abara only die in combat or in great cataclysms.
+Then a new bara is selected by someone taking the trials in the [[Temple of Ubtao]] in [[The Lost City of Mezero]].